guangf1/Connect4/docs/final.md

 The eight different levels of built-in AI players in the Connect4 library have pre-set Elo scores.
 From worst to best: the worst is the BabyPlayer, which is almost drop tiles randomly; the best is the AdultSmarterPlayer, which has a complex attack/defence strategy; and AlphaFour, which is the perfect AI that wins 100% if it drops tile first, but it is not provided in the library.
 The table of AI players with corresponding Elo scores is as follows:
 ![image](https://github.com/user-attachments/assets/92610dfd-2e30-4478-b6db-83e1f3362382)

+**·Result of Baseline Approach**
+Although the results of the baseline approach were not satisfactory, as we expected, it can still give us a lot of inspiration.
+With the default environment, the model ends up with an Elo score of just over 1200.
+In the case where the opponent's strategy is almost completely random and will only receive a valid reward at the end of the game, the model will only adopt meaningful behavior with a small probability when it is about to win.
+After we changed the rewards and adjusted the environment, the model was able to achieve a score close to 1400 after training with the baseline approach.
+By visualizing the board and observing the actual gameplay, we found that by increasing the reward for a single move, the model at least learns to bead as many pieces as possible and to block the opponent's beads when his actions are meaningless.

 ## References
 **⬢Environment:** Connect four environment by Lucas Bertola | [Github Repository](https://github.com/lucasBertola/Connect-4-Gym-env-Reinforcement-learning/tree/main/exemples)